Stargazing in NJ: Best Views, Observatories, Astronomy Clubs

 Outdoor Stargazing Spots

-If your kids are curious about the vastness of the universe but you're not quite ready—or they're not quite old enough—for stargazing beyond the backyard trees, check out one of the following state or national parks.
+If your kids are curious about the vastness of the universe but you're not quite ready—or they're not quite old enough—for stargazing beyond the backyard, check out one of the following national or state parks.
 They might not feel the enormity of the universe, but young skygazers might be awed by the size and scope of the amazing views.

 High Point State Park – Sussex